mrmarkuz/ns8-onlyoffice/README.md

 - Set the "Onlyoffice Docs address" that is the FQDN pf the Onlyoffice app.
 - Set the "Secret key" that you got from the previous chapter.

+## Use a self signed cert or how to disable the certificate check

+In the following examples onlyoffice6 is used as app instance name, please change it to match your environment.

+Edit the environment file and add "USE_UNAUTHORIZED_STORAGE=true":

+    runagent -m onlyoffice6 nano environment

+Alternative command to add the environment variable:

+    runagent -m onlyoffice6 bash -c "grep -q USE_UNAUTHORIZED_STORAGE environment || echo USE_UNAUTHORIZED_STORAGE=true >> environment"

+Restart onlyoffice to apply the changes:

+    runagent -m onlyoffice6 systemctl --user restart onlyoffice-app

 ## Uninstall

 To uninstall the instance: